lqvp/tracekey/README.md

 - `check_interval_seconds`: Check interval in seconds
 - `user_agent`: User-agent for requests
 - `request_timeout_seconds`: Request timeout in seconds
 - `max_concurrent_checks`: The maximum number of concurrent checks.
+For a small number of targets, the default `10` is fine.
+If you are monitoring a large number of URLs, consider lowering this value to avoid rate-limiting issues.
 - `colo_change_notify_misskey`: Enable instant notifications to Misskey on colocation changes.

 #### Output Settings